homeymusic/mami.codi.R/README.md

 Beats are not detected in the temporal frequency domain.
 But they are detected in the spatial frequency domain.
-Our model computes the difference among all wavelengths in the complex waveform (including SFOAE) and then only includes difference wavelengths greater than the largest wavelength in the waveform.
+Our model computes the difference among all wavelengths in the complex waveform (including cochlear amplification) and then only includes difference wavelengths greater than the largest wavelength in the waveform.

 ## Physics